cuikobe/TripleEagle/README.md

 * **Run**

-> Run all deterministic algorithms once and run all  randomized algorithms 50 times.
+> Run all algorithms on the example data set.

 ```setup
 ./CS